-sectoral prices, as in Proposition 1, φ_2 should be positive, and equal to 1.
-Commodity prices raise output prices but also the wage, which then propagates to downstream firms' marginal costs. φ_1 should be zero as changes in sectoral demand for inputs do not affect other sectors' prices, conditional on marginal costs, due to our assumption of constant returns to scale.
+Our theory has predictions for the values of φ_1 and φ_2 .
+When the dependent variable is sectoral prices, as in Proposition 1, φ_2 should be positive and equal to 1.
+Commodity prices raise output prices and wages, which then propagates to downstream firms' marginal costs. φ_1 should be zero as changes in sectoral demand for inputs do not affect other sectors' prices, conditional on marginal costs, due to our assumption of constant returns to scale.
 On the other hand, when the dependent variable is sectoral gross output, as in Proposition 2, the values for φ_1 and φ_2 are ambiguous.
-If we assume Cobb-Douglas production technologies, and Cobb-Douglas foreign demand ($\chi = 1$), the input-output substitution operator (Φ^j) and the foreign demand channel are zero, implying that $\phi_1 = 1$, via domestic demand, and $\phi_2 = -1$ via cost push channel.
+If we assume Cobb-Douglas production technologies and Cobb-Douglas foreign demand ($\chi = 1$), the input-output substitution operator (Φ^j) and the foreign demand channel are zero, implying that $\phi_1 = 1$, via domestic demand, and $\phi_2 = -1$ via cost push channel.
 However, under CES production technologies the value, and potentially the sign, of φ_1 and φ_2 are not clear.
+In our quantitative section, we will use indirect inference to obtain the values of the production elasticities that better resemble the empirical estimates from Equation (7).